 You’ll need to pay real close attention to the dates.
-If it’s been 6 months since your policy canceled, you will not be able to reinstate.
+If it’s been 6 months since your policy was canceled, you will not be able to reinstate it.
 You will need to get a new policy with a company that is okay with taking customers whose prior policies were canceled.
 If you can’t reinstate your policy with the same company, then you’ll need to be sure to have an active policy in place before your original policy cancels.
-Otherwise, you will have a lapse in coverage and be at risk for paying any damages completely out of pocket.
+Otherwise, you will have a lapse in coverage and be at risk of paying any damages completely out of pocket.

-The last potential consequence of having a policy cancel is losing your insurance in a standard market.
-Before insurance carriers write new policies, they want to know what your previous insurance history is and will typical going back anywhere from 3-5 years.
+The last potential consequence of having a policy canceled is losing your insurance in a standard market.
+Before insurance carriers write new policies, they want to know what your previous insurance history is and will typically go back anywhere from 3-5 years.
 If you’ve been canceled before, it’s possible that a standard insurance company will not accept you right now.
 This means that you might need to get a policy through a non-standard carrier, which basically just means a lot higher auto insurance premiums.

 Is Reinstatement an Option?

 Can all of this be avoided?
 Can you reinstate your policy?
 The murky answer is: it depends.
 It depends on why you’re being canceled.
 If it’s for nonpayment of premium, you will typically have until the very last date stated in the cancellation letter to be able to pay your premium.
 If you do, the company will likely reinstate you.
 The only extra thing you would have to do is sign a Statement of No Loss, which just says you haven’t had any claims since you last paid.